If you feel unsafe for any reason, please call 911 or your local emergency number.

 It is a call to strengthen the ground beneath self-trust.

-The problem is not autonomy.
+The problem is not independence.

-he problem is overload.
+The problem is overload.

-When the nervous system is constantly pressured,
+When the nervous system is constantly pressured, internal signals can become distorted.

 “Trust yourself” was never wrong.